JesseBausell/acsPROCESS_INTERACTIVE/README.md

     a.
 Examine depth profile comparing first 8 ac-s channels (lowest 8 wavelengths) of c spectra.
 These channels are oriented vertically by depth index (not by actual depth), with shallowest index on top.
     b.
 To create an acceptable range of c values, enter "y" into command window in response to message "Create ACS Limit?"
-To skip steps c-d, enter "n".
+To skip steps c-e, enter "n".**
     c.
 Using the command window, enter an upper limit for c, press enter, enter a lower limit for c, and press enter.
 "0" is good lower limit because c is always positive.
     d.
 Limits are indicated on depth profile by black vertical lines.
 Enter "y" or "n" into command window to accept limits or try again.
     e.
 Any spectrum containing c values outside of user-selected range for channels 1-8 will be automatically flagged.
 A flagged spectrum is indicated by a row of 8 white stars (one on each channel).
+If satisfied with limits, enter "n" when "Create ACS limit? (y/n)" re- appears on command window.
+    f.
+To flag a single spectrum enter "y" in response to "Flag additional ACS readings? (y/n):" command window prompt.
+Enter "n" to skip this step completely.
+      If "y" is entered, prompt will say "Enter depth of data you want to flag: ".
+Flag the spectrum of interest by entering its index into the command window.
+An identical c depth profile will then appear indicating ONLY the flagged spectrum.
+Confirm selection with
+      "y", reject with "n".
+    g. acsPROCESS_INTERACTIVE

+    To stop flagging c spectra individually, enter "n" in response to the aforementioned step f prompt and you will be asked to repeat steps a-f for the next set of 8 ac-s channels. acsPROCESS_INTERACTIVE cycles through this process

   8. Flag questionable a spetra for possible removal (see step 7)